-The purpose of this project is to extend the longevity of the lower guidewall at Lock and Dam 6 and to reduce operability issues and required maintenance.
-The end cell will provide adequate protection of the end monolith along the lower guidewall, while the existing crib grouting component will add stability.
+The purpose of this project is to extend the longevity of the guidewalls at each of our locks and dams and to reduce operability issues and required maintenance.
+An end cell would provide adequate protection of the end monolith along the guidewalls, while the past crib grouting component will add stability.

 Guidewalls are long extensions of the lock walls, in either the upstream or downstream direction, that are parallel to the lock wall.
 At each of the Mississippi River Locks and Dams 2 through 10, guidewalls serve primarily to guide the long tows into the lock and to provide mooring facilities for tows too long to be accommodated in a single lockage.

 Periodic inspections have found cracks on monoliths along the guidewalls at several locks.
 Often tow traffic mentions movement in the guidewalls.

 The Corps has evaluated the other lock and dam sites within the district for future construction projects.
 Plans and specifications for the downstream end cell at Lock and Dam 4 started this fiscal year.
 A construction contract award is anticipated in fiscal year 2022.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project as part of the Rivers and Harbors Act approved July 3, 1930.